ngxs/store/publication/2024-06-10_announcing_ngxs_18/article.md

 But that's not all – we've also made a strategic decision to align NGXS versioning with Angular's release cycle.
 This means, starting with v18, the minimum supported Angular version will also align with Angular's latest release, unless explicitly stated otherwise.

-Angular has entered a new era, where the incremental introduction of new features and api changes offer a host of opportunities for libraries.
+Angular has entered a new era, where the incremental introduction of new features and API changes offer a host of opportunities for libraries.
 This move by NGXS ensures seamless compatibility and allows you to leverage the latest features from both libraries as they evolve together.
 For NGXS v18, since this is our first release under the new versioning scheme, we will be supporting Angular versions >=16.

 But before we dive in, we want to unveil a fresh new look for NGXS!